MeltanoLabs/Singer-Working-Group/proposals/draft/SIPXX - State Artifacts Composability.md

 - The keys for partitioned stream bookmarks need to indicate the partition keys (e.g. `catalogs/shop_id=143`).
 Thus, order of the keys must be deterministic.
 - A flat object like this is the most straightforward to merge.

-In the following examples, the stream hierarchy `shops` > `catalogs` > `products` is sync from an API endpoint with.
+In the following examples, the stream hierarchy `shops` > `catalogs` > `products` is synced from an API endpoint with.
 The bookmark value of catalogs might be different for different shops, so it's necessary to store one `catalogs` bookmark for each `shop_id`.

 #### Example valid state objects